Agile in development. An IT contractor works with an agile methodology: how does that benefit the client?

 With Agile

-1. : in Agile there are no projects with fixed deadlines; the product comes first here, and it can be improved in "small steps" for as long as needed.
+: in Agile, there are no projects with fixed end dates; the focus is on the product, which can be improved in small steps for as long as needed.

-2. At the same time the process is so flexible that it can be stopped at any moment — and you are left with a finished increment that already works and interacts with the market.
+At the same time, the process is so flexible that it can be stopped at any moment - and you still have a finished increment in hand that already works and interacts with the market.

-5. After all, the team is paid as long as it makes practical sense.
-And if most of the work goes into fighting technical debt, client satisfaction will decline.
-In Agile the development team communicates with the client constantly.
+And if most of the work is directed toward fighting technical debt, client satisfaction will decline.
+In Agile, the development team communicates with the client constantly.

-7. This generates a lot of feedback that we respond to quickly.
-Of course, the client does not always have a convenient time — in that case we send a report so they understand today's plans and yesterday's facts.
+Of course, the client does not always have time - in that case, we send them a report to show today's plans and the facts received yesterday.

-2. The main way to prevent this is to hit the end customer's actual need.
+The main way to avoid this is to meet the needs of the end customer.

 Benefits of a flexible methodology in software development

-The goal of a business is to make a profit.
-Software is often a set of complex systems (in Agile terms, these are systems with many factors where cause-and-effect relationships are unclear).
-For complex systems it is more important for us to get feedback from real users faster, and today we can confidently say that developing and managing any product is a complex system.
+The goal of business is to generate profit.
+Software is often a complex system (in Agile methodology, a system with many factors where cause-and-effect relationships are unclear).
+For complex systems, it is more important to get feedback from real users faster, and at present it is fair to say that developing and managing any product is a complex system.

 If, on the other hand, you face clear and unambiguous tasks, the classic methodology is perfectly viable: specification, deadlines, budget.